Sutton & Wawne Museum ~ inside The Old School ~ 25 Church St ~ Sutton on Hull ~ HU7 4TL ~~ www.suttonandwawnemuseum.org.uk ~~ email@example.com

 Then just scroll around to your heart's content.
 Wow indeed!

-By Golly, there weren't half some railway steel hereabouts!!
+By Golly, there weren't half some railway steels hereabouts!!

-The bit you will be looking at is now Sieman's turbine blade factory.
+The bit you will be looking at is now Siemen's turbine blade factory.

 If that view floats your boat, when it loads, drag the map over